Modular Jump Gaussian Processes: Optimal Neighborhood-size LAGP

 \subsection{An Illustration}

 Now consider applying Alg.~\ref{alg:opt} independently on each $x \in\mathcal{X}$, e.g., testing on a $101 \times 101$ grid, extending our running ``Phantom'' example.
 The right panel of Figure \ref{fig:olagp} uses color to indicate the predictive means obtained at each $x$ on the last line of the algorithm.
-Compared to the truth [Figure \ref{fig:phantom}] the fit looks good, visually speaking, but not perfect.
-We show in Appendix \ref{sup:phanfits} that this fit is more accurate, in terms of RMSE, than an ordinary GP fit.
+Compared to the truth [Figure \ref{fig:phantom}] the fit looks good, but not perfect.
+We show in Appendix \ref{sup:phanfits} that this fit is more accurate by root mean square prediction error (RMSPE) than an ordinary GP fit.
 Here we aim to illustrate the optimal choice of neighborhood size, $\hat{n}(x)$, in two ways.
 We begin with focus on two particular predictive locations: $(-0.32, 0.17)$ and $(0.39, 0.34)$, far from and near to the manifold of discontinuity, respectively.
 Observe how the optimal neighborhood size (OLAGP) adjusts as appropriate ($n=43$ far from the manifold; $n=14$ near).

-Now consider how all 10K-odd neighborhoods, over the whole grid $\mathcal{X}$, compare to the \texttt{laGP} software default of $n=50$.
+Now consider how all 10,201 neighborhoods, over the whole grid $\mathcal{X}$, compare to the \texttt{laGP} software default of $n=50$.
 Figure \ref{fig:neighbors} shows how that choice (between the vertical lines) is not advantageous for the Phantom data.
-Many smaller, but also many much larger larger neighborhoods are estimated by OLAGP, and with much greater frequency.
-The figure also provides neighborhoods for the new method (``Modular JGP'') discussed next in Section \ref{sec:mod}.
+Many smaller, but also many much larger neighborhoods are estimated by OLAGP, and with much greater frequency.
+The figure also provides neighborhoods for the new method (``MJGP'') discussed next in Section \ref{sec:mod}.